tektoncd/pipeline/docs/resources.md

 #### GCS Storage Resource

-GCS Storage resource points to
+The `gcs` storage resource points to
 [Google Cloud Storage](https://cloud.google.com/storage/) blob.

 To create a GCS type of storage resource using the `PipelineResource` CRD: